JOURNAL OF GENTRY GENEALOGY

 Conclusion

 We have suggested here an extended family of three brothers, all sons of John Gentry of Botetourt County, Virginia, who appear to have moved separately to Tennessee and then scattered.
 There is so little evidence about John that there is no way of knowing whether he was the first to move to Tennessee and whether or not he moved at any time to Kentucky -- probably not.
 His only definite move was from Tennessee to Ohio where he died.
 We have seen that Hugh spent considerable time in Kentucky, moved back into Tennessee, then on to Alabama where he died.
 The third brother Joseph seems to have appeared on the scene in Tennessee at a later time than his presumed brothers, and we don't have a clue as to what he was doing before 1800 when he apparently was living in Tennessee.
 His move from north Tennessee to Franklin County, Tennessee, paralleled and coincided with Hugh's move there from Kentucky.
-Whether Joseph remained in the same area in Tennessee that became Coffee County for the rest of his life is uncertain, but in any event he was living there when he died some thirty-odd years later.
+Joseph appears to have moved to Alabama for a short time at about the same time as Hugh, then returned to Tennessee to what became Coffee County where he was living when he died some twenty-odd years later.

 References